ONE STOP SHOP FOR ALL THINGS DIY

 I have been putting off building me a desk for some time now, but I finally got around to it.
 I have been using my kitchen table as my desk in the meantime and I am so glad to be getting out of the kitchen.

 I had been looking around for designs for a while and saw this cool design online and just had to re-enact it.
-Lucky for you, I am sharing the step-by-step instructions on how to build it.
+Lucky for you, I am sharing these farmhouse desk plans with step-by-step instructions on how to build it.

 Now let's get into the nitty gritty!